 Firstly you want to get on top of the cause and put an end to it.
 This might mean being smarter in the sun, talking with a healthcare provider about switching to non-hormonal birth control, or reducing the overall inflammation in your body.

 Secondly, you need to make sure that you are nourishing your skin with Vitamin C, as it is able to slow the production of melanin in the skin.
 Tailor Your Blend Moisture with extract 4 contains a unique extract from the Australian Kakadu Plum – the fruit with the highest known concentration of vitamin C. Use daily to help directly target the skin cells and reduce hyperpigmentation.
 You also want to make sure you are getting lots of different fruits and vegetables in your diet to ensure you are getting lots of vitamin C. Citrus, kiwi fruit, red pepper, and dark green leafy greens are all fantastic sources of vitamin C.

 Thirdly add an antioxidant rich product like Tailor Renew to your skincare routine which can help to defend the skin against UV damage.

 Lastly, you want to make sure you are using a very gentle exfoliant to break up and remove dead skin cells.
 Exfoliation can stimulate the production of new skin cells while removing darker old skin cells.
 Please understand that too much exfoliation can trigger inflammation pigmentation, so this is not a case of scrubbing until the hyperpigmentation disappears.
 Keep exfoliation to every other day.
-Tailor Polish is very gentle with small exfoliation particles and doubles as a weekly detox mask.
+Tailor Polish is very gentle with small exfoliation particles and doubles as a detox mask.